 General economic conditions could adversely affect your PCs.
 Changes in economic conditions and the condition of the residential housing market could adversely affect your PCs in a number of ways.
-While they have improved, house prices have declined significantly nationwide since

-2006.
-Unemployment remains relatively high.
-The rate and number of mortgage payment delinquencies also remain high.
+The rate and number of mortgage payment delinquencies remain high.
 The condition of the economy and the housing market have made it difficult or impossible for many borrowers to sell their homes or refinance their mortgages.